bohrium/perturb/rebut/rebut.markdown

         so IR is indeed a more appropriate analogue.
         We will revise the text to use the word "resummation" throughout.

-        [Our backgrounds are in pure math, so our attempt to make the concepts more accessible by using physics words has apparently backfired!]
+        [Our backgrounds are in pure math, so our attempt to concretize the concepts using physical imagery has apparently backfired!]

 **R2** The paper is based on non-standard tools in machine learning.
 Even though a tutorial-like information is given in the supplementary document, I am